Living like a pioneer

 Living like Laura

 Not far from Milwaukee, Old World Wisconsin in Eagle offers "Little House Adventures'' day camps for kids who wonder what life was like for Laura.

 The open-air museum, made up of reconstructed frontier buildings brought from all over Wisconsin, offers three one-day camps for children in third or fourth grade and one for children in fifth through seven grades.

-Old World Wisconsin also offers a whole month of "The World of Little House,'' June 28 to July 31 in 2014.
+Old World Wisconsin also offers more than a month of "The World of Little House,'' June 15 to July 31 in 2015.
 Dress as a character from one of the books and you get a discount on admission.

 Visitors will churn butter, jump in the hay, sew a quilt square, make rope and dress like Laura or her family and friends in a look-alike contest.